mangledbottles/fonz-api/notes/AWS.md

 - Users have created accounts with Google, Apple, Anonymous
 - Google and Apple sign in are done through an affiliated developer account
   - That affiliated developer is Google....

+### Github Auto-Deploy to AWS
+- All changes to the API will be done in a **new branch**
+- Once this branch is turned into a PR and approved, it is merged into the master branch
+- Looking into the possibility of using GitHub *releases* to manage redeployment
+- Otherwise, whenever there is a change to main, using GH WorkFlows, deploy the new API on AWS